rezaosman92/mygit/README.md

 This repo contains my personal config files.
 Currently, I use NixOS so mostly I only updating configuration.nix.

 For my NixOS, I currently use:
-- Follow latest kernel.
+- Kernel 6.1.
 - Setting one user as administrator with sudo access.
-- Enabled Intel microcode.
+- Enabled Intel and AMD microcode.
 - Enabled OpenGL Driver Support for 64 & 32 bit.
 - Enabled support for NTFS filesystem.
-- Enabled CloudFlare DNS via systemd-resolved.
+- Added CloudFlare DNS via WARP.
 - Enabled X Server with Xfce, LightDM and libinput.
 - Enabled Picom.
 - Enabled to pull non-free packages.